 Hiring Mistake 3: Not Having a Thorough Vetting Procedure

-Phone interviews ensure that the company only takes the time to interview a few candidates before making a decision.
+Phone interviews ensure that the company only takes the time to interview a few candidates before deciding.
 This is why it’s so important to separate each stage of your vetting procedure.
 For example, many companies start by requesting more information from top candidates, like writing samples or outlines of previous projects.
-If this information checks out, the candidate has a general phone conversation in which they expand on the same questions from the initial application.
+If this information checks out, the candidate has a general phone conversation about expanding on the initial application questions.
 This might be followed by a second phone conversation with the candidate’s potential supervisor, who provides more detail about long-term goals and daily tasks.

 Hiring Mistake 4: Posting Job Listings Everywhere